 You will need to provide certain documents when you apply for an RLS-backed facility.
 These are likely to include:

-– The detail of asset(s)
+– Detail of asset(s) and supplier

 – Bank statements for the past three months

 Decision-making on whether a business is eligible for RLS is fully delegated to Simply.